Hailey Baldwin Gets Cheeky In Black And White Swimsuits For Steamy Photoshoot

 Another photo from the shoot shows the model showing off her flexibility while doing a backwards bridge on the sand.
 In the picture, Baldwin rocks a white one-piece swimsuit while turning her head to the side to pose for the photo in between her arms.
 The bathing suit accentuates Baldwin’s lean body and toned legs at the same time.
 Not surprisingly, that photo also gained a ton of buzz among Baldwin’s followers with over 194,000 likes and 770 plus comments within just six hours of being posted.

-Most recently, Hailey made headlines after posing for photos with rumored boyfriend, Shawn Mendes, at the Met Gala last week.
-But, the Inquisitr shares that Mendes shot down down the rumors, saying that they’re just really good friends while also calling Baldwin “amazing.”
+Most recently, Hailey made headlines after posing for photos with rumored boyfriend Shawn Mendes at the Met Gala last week.
+But the Inquisitr shares that Mendes shot down the rumors, saying that they’re just really good friends while also calling Baldwin “amazing.”